Ottawa Fiddle and Stepdance Competition Rules

 - Fiddlers will be judged on time, tone, technique and overall accuracy.
 Dancers will be judged on variety and quality of steps, timing and choreography (overall performance).

 - **NEW** The novice dance classes no longer have restrictions regarding placement at previous competitions or years of competing.
-These classes are intended for dancers or fiddlers who have limited experience in performing an/or competing.
+These classes are intended for dancers or fiddlers who have limited experience in performing and/or competing or there is an extenuating circumstance for inclusion in this class (such as an illness or injury).
 Contestants in the Novice classes will perform one fiddle piece of choice or perform one dance routine (clog, jig, or reel).
 Contestants are encouraged to consult their instructor or the competition committee to determine eligibility for the a novice classes.
-As in all classes, the judges decision is final.
+As in all classes, the judges and or committee representatives decision is final.
 Classes are 10-14 Novice and 15-18 Novice

 - All Novice Fiddlers have the choice to play either a waltz, a jig or a reel.